Haroonabdulrazaq/Restaurant-page/README.md

 # Restaurant-page (Oslo-diner)
-I used what we’ve learned and take a chance to continue practicing DOM manipulation by dynamically rendering a simple restaurant homepage!
+I used what I’ve learned and take a chance to continue practicing DOM manipulation by dynamically rendering a simple restaurant homepage!
 At the end, we use JavaScript alone to generate the entire contents of the website!

 ![screenshot](./src/assets/img/screenshot.png)